UNICORE-EU/uftp/README.md

 This repository contains server and client components for the UNICORE FTP high-performance file transfer toolkit.

- * UFTPD - contains the core libraries as well as the Java reference implementation of the 'uftpd' server
+ * UFTPD - contains the core Java libraries as well as a reference implementation of the 'uftpd' server

+ * pyuftpd - contains the production version of the uftpd server, written in Python

  * Auth server -  a set of services providing authentication for UFTP as well as data sharing features